cmoinard/cmoinard.github.io/_posts/2022-12-11-fsharp-music-theory-00-introduction.md

 If you already know music theory, you will see horrible things.
 Keep in mind that the mistakes are intentional to simplify the explanations, but I will fix them later.

 Next step: [Random note](/2022/12/11/fsharp-music-theory-01-random-note)

+## Update 2022-12-13

+I started writing this article weeks ago, I was really excited for my first contribution of the F# advent, I thought this subject was specific enough to be original.

+But just a week ago, [Michal Nebes](https://mastodon.social/@emneb) published a blog article on the [same exact subject](https://blog.emneb.dev/posts/02-generating-chord-progressions-in-fsharp.html) 😅

+His article is really great and he goes further by creating sounds, exactly what I was searching for since months!

+If you already read his article, I hope you'll enjoy mine as well 🙏